What is a residential curriculum?

 - Express an increased confidence in ability to confront social identity based conflict.

-- Articulate the important of inclusion in your daily life at KU.
+Articulate the importance of inclusion in your daily life at KU.

 - Identify areas for academic growth.